Teach Our Democratic Erosion Course

 What topics does the Democratic Erosion Course cover?

-The Democratic Erosion Course aims to equip students with the tools to understand the causes, dynamics, and consequences of democratic erosion around the world.
+The Democratic Erosion Course equips students with the tools to understand the causes, dynamics, and consequences of democratic erosion around the world.
 Key themes include current and historical trends in democratic backsliding; theories of democratic consolidation and de-consolidation; strategies to counter threats to democracy; and the role of misinformation, polarization, and populism in exacerbating democratic decline, among other topics.
 You can learn more by downloading the syllabus.

 What materials are available to instructors who teach the course?